Hicklind History, Family Crest & Coats of Arms

 Early History of the Hicklind family

-Another 201 words (14 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hicklind research.
+Another 101 words (7 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklind History in all our PDF Extended History products and printed products wherever possible.

 Hicklind Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hicklind has been recorded under many different variations, including Hickling, Hicklin, Hicking and others.

 Early Notables of the Hicklind family (pre 1700)